-We evaluate the quartile ranking of countries using both confirmed Covid-19 and excess mortality data.
-Contrasting countries ranking using these two data sources reveals sharp and systematic contrasts.
-While higher GDP per capita is associated with worse mortality ranking using the confirmed Covid-19 mortality, there is no such a sharp association in the excess mortality data.
+We evaluate the quartile ranking of countries during the Covid-19 pandemic using both confirmed Covid-19 and excess mortality data.
+Contrasting countries ranking using these two data sources reveals sharp and systematic differences.
+While higher GDP per capita is associated with a worse mortality ranking when using the confirmed Covid-19 mortality, there is not such a sharp association in the excess mortality data.
 Similar observations apply to other variables.
-To gain further insight, we run regressions accounting the ratio of Cumulative Excess/Official COVID-19 mortality ratios across countries at the end of 2020, contrasting it to the end 2021, controlling for GDP/Capita and vaccination rates for 170 countries.
-By the December 2021, Cumulative Excess/Official COVID-19 mortality ratios are smaller for countries with higher vaccination rates and higher GDP/Capita.
-Yet, there is no such an association by the end of 2020.
+To gain further insight, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortalities which compare 170 countries at the end of 2020 and at the end of 2021, controlling for GDP/Capita and vaccination rates.
+By December 2021, Cumulative Excess/Official Covid-19 mortality ratios are smaller for countries with higher vaccination rates and higher GDP/Capita.
+Yet, there was no such association at the end of 2020.
 This suggests that the arrival of vaccinations in early 2021 was a game-changer.
-For 3/5 of the countries, their quartile ranking differs between the two data sets at the end of 2021.
-On average, the ‘doing substantially better’ countries in excess mortality than official count are characterized by lower population density; higher GDP/Capita; scoring better in rule of law, voice accountability, and government effectiveness; higher mean and lower standard deviation of stringency index; and substantially higher vaccination rates.
+The quartile ranking of 3/5ths of our countries differs between the two data sets by the end of 2021.
+On average, the countries which are ‘doing substantially better’ in excess mortality than the official count, i.e., any nation in the sample which recorded a ranking at least two better quartiles when using excess than official mortalities, are characterized by lower population density; higher GDP/Capita; scoring better in rule of law, voice accountability, and government effectiveness; higher mean and standard deviation of stringency index; and substantially higher vaccination rates.

 This paper takes stock of the remarkable heterogeneity of countries’ Covid-19 experience during the first two Covid years, 2020-2021.
-This heterogeneity is illustrated by Figure 1, reporting cumulative confirmed Covid-19 death per-million, for high, upper-middle, lower-middle, and low income, and the World.
+The heterogeneity in countries’ performance is illustrated by Figure 1, reporting cumulative confirmed Covid-19 death per-million, for high, upper-middle, lower-middle, and low income countries, as well as for the World overall.

-Figure 1: Cumulative confirmed Covid-19 death per-million, high, upper-middle, lower-middle, low income, and the world, 2020-2021.
+Figure 1: Cumulative confirmed Covid-19 death per-million, high, upper-middle, lower-middle, low income countries and the world, 2020-2021.

 At first glance, one may conclude that higher income countries experienced a much worse pandemic.
 However, it has been widely discussed how the officially reported mortality may not reflect the true death tolls by the pandemic, and the degree of the limitations of official statistics vary across the globe.
-For example, countries may be different in testing availability and definitions of ‘Covid-19’ deaths.
+For example, countries may have different levels of testing availability, or disparate definitions of ‘Covid-19’ deaths.
+Data architecture in some countries may also not capture the totality of Covid deaths.
 To gain further insight on data limitations associated with confirmed (i.e., officially reported) Covid-19 counts, we evaluate the quartile ranking of countries using both confirmed Covid-19 and excess mortality data.
-Contrasting countries ranking using these two data sources reveals sharp and systematic contrasts in raking.
-While higher GDP per capita is associated with worse mortality ranking using the confirmed Covid-19 mortality data, there is no such an association in the excess mortality data.
-Similar observations apply to other variables.
+Contrasting countries’ ranking using these two data sources reveals sharp and systematic contrasts in mortality statistics.
+While higher GDP per capita is associated with a worse mortality ranking using the confirmed Covid-19 mortality data, there is no such association in the excess mortality data.